Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

 Miami (FL) Performance Insights

-- The Hurricanes have a +168 scoring differential, topping opponents by 21.0 points per game.
-They're putting up 73.9 points per game, 84th in college basketball, and are giving up 52.9 per outing to rank 21st in college basketball.
+- The Hurricanes' +168 scoring differential (outscoring opponents by 21.0 points per game) is a result of putting up 73.9 points per game (84th in college basketball) while allowing 52.9 per outing (21st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.